HarrisonT1/Portfolio-Project-3/README.md

 ## Features

 ### Home screen + Enter name
-My homescreen has a simple design with a large title 'MINESWEEPER', which is occupanied by an input function to ask the user for their name.
+My homescreen has a simple design with a large title 'MINESWEEPER', which is accompanied by an input function to ask the user for their name.
 <details>
     <summary>Homescreen image</summary>
     <img src="assets/readme-images/user-manual/home-screen.png">